Keswick Community Housing Trust

 KCHT Mission Statement

-1. Set up a Community Land Trust to contribute to the stock of affordable houses for local people in Keswick and immediate neighborhoods.
+1. Set up a Community Land Trust to contribute to the stock of affordable houses for local people primarily in Keswick and immediate neighbourhoods.

 2. Work with providers of affordable housing: statutory authorities; advisory and voluntary bodies; builders and local businesses; local groups and individuals who support the cause.